 Romanians elect new lawmakers, seek end to political turmoil

-BUCHAREST, Romania -- Romanian voters cast ballots Sunday in a legislative election that many hope will restore some stability in one of the poorest European Union nations after five years of political and social turmoil.
+BUCHAREST, Romania -- Romanians were voting Sunday in a legislative election that many hope will restore some stability in one of the poorest European Union nations after five years of political and social turmoil.

-Still, the Social Democrats remained the strongest party in the parliament and have spent the past year obstructing the minority cabinet’s efforts to contain the economic fallout from the coronavirus pandemic.
-The Social Democrats are popular among Romania’s rural voters and are expected to win over 20% of the vote.
+It has a loyal base of support among Romania’s rural voters and has been projected to win over 20% of the vote.

-To date, Romania has confirmed over half a million virus cases, with more than 12,000 deaths — and the country's outbreak is growing.
-Almost two-thirds of the confirmed cases and nearly a half of all virus-related deaths have been in the past two months.
+As a result of the pandemic and virus containment measures, Romania’s fiscal deficit is expected to widen this year to around 9% of gross domestic product, compared with 4.3% in 2019.
+The coronavirus continues to spread in Romania, with almost two-thirds of all infections and nearly a half of all virus-related deaths so far having been registered in the past two months.

-No special virus precautions have been put in place for the election beyond general requirements to wear masks, sanitize hands and maintain social distancing.
+No special virus precautions — beyond general requirements to wear masks, sanitize hands and maintain social distancing — have been put in place at 18,000 polling stations across the country which are scheduled to close at 9 p.m.
+(1900 GMT).

+According to data published by Romania’s Central Election Bureau, about 3.5 million people have cast their ballots by 3 p.m. local time (1300 GMT) on Sunday, or 3.3% fewer than at the same time point during the 2016 general election.

+An exit poll is expected to be published by the local media shortly after polling stations close while first official results are expected overnight Sunday.

 ———